RadoTheMusk/openclassroom-python/README.md

 ## Goals

 I would like to become a computer science engineer, that's why I started to seek for some formations about programming.
-Then, I knew about OpenClassrooms which proposes both videos, and written lessons displayed with some concrete exercices, so I decided to start learning, probably the easiest langage nowaydays : Python.👌🤖
+Then, I knew about OpenClassrooms which proposes both videos, and written lessons displayed with some concrete exercices, so I decided to start learning, probably the easiest programming langage nowaydays : Python.👌🤖

 ## Content
 | Exercise | Themes | Names |